Let’s say you want to buy a used vehicle.

 It wouldn’t be that unusual, since Americans purchase more than two used vehicles for every new one.

-But unlike buying new, which offers several hundred choices each year, the used-vehicle universe is populated by thousands of them (one popular website offers 25 years’ worth in 12 categories).
+But unlike buying new, which offers several hundred choices each year, the used-vehicle universe is populated by thousands (one popular website offers more than 25 years’ worth in 12 categories).
 And then there’s the question of where to find top-rated used vehicles.

 One way to make the best use of this time – and maybe even shorten it – would be to consult KBB.com’s lists of “Top Consumer Rated” used vehicles starting in 1992 and comprising 12 categories: convertible, coupe, crossover, electric, hatchback, hybrid, luxury, truck, sedan, SUV, van/minivan, wagon.

-In between, the list includes top picks such as the Hyundai Santa Fe and Lincoln MKX (both 9.3); Acura ZDX, Ford Flex, Honda Crosstour, Mazda CX-9 and Volkswagen Touareg (all 9.2).
+In between, the KBB list includes top picks such as the Hyundai Santa Fe and Lincoln MKX (both 9.3); Ford Flex, Honda Crosstour, Toyota Sequoia and Volkswagen Touareg (all 9.2).

-Then compare those results with U.S. News’ Best Cars rankings, which shows the FJ Cruiser tied for third among “affordable” midsize SUVs with the Chevrolet Traverse, rating 8.5 points of 10 overall.
+Then compare those results with U.S. News’ Best Cars rankings, which shows the FJ Cruiser tied for third among “affordable” midsize SUVs with the Hyundai Santa Fe and Buick Enclave, rating 8.4 points of 10.

 If you’re looking for a vehicle older than 2009, however, you’re left with the KBB list.

-So, if you want to look for a 2007 model as suggested in our previous post, Shopping for a used vehicle?
-Analysis shows that 10-year-old model most sensible, KBB lists the following 10 SUVs and ratings: Lexus LX (9.7 of 10); Toyota Land Cruiser (9.6), 4Runner (9.5), FJ Cruiser and Sequoia (9.4), and Chevrolet Avalanche, Chrysler Aspen, Honda Pilot, Lexus GX and Lincoln MKX (9.3); Honda Element and Toyota Sequoia (9.2); BMW X6, Hummer H2, Infiniti FX, Lexus RX, Lincoln Navigator and Lincoln Navigator L (9.1).
+So, if you want to look for a 2008 model vehicle as suggested in a previous post, Shopping for a used vehicle?
+Analysis shows that 10-year-old model most sensible, KBB lists the following 15 SUVs and ratings: Toyota 4Runner (9.5/10) and FJ Cruiser (9.4); Chevrolet Avalanche, Chrysler Aspen, Honda Pilot, Lexus GX and Lincoln MKX (9.3); Honda Element and Toyota Sequoia (9.2); BMW X6, Hummer H2, Infiniti FX, Lexus RX, Lincoln Navigator and Lincoln Navigator L (9.1).

 It took us less than an hour to narrow the options from several hundred SUVs to a handful.

-While this kind of research may not provide a single answer to the question of which vehicle to buy, it should get you closer to the right choice in less time by knowing where to find top-rated used vehicles.
+While this kind of research may not provide a single answer to the question of what to buy, you should get closer to the right choice in less time by knowing where to find top-rated used vehicles.